jeromekelleher/msprime-model-errors/README.md

 There is also a [Python API](https://stdpopsim.readthedocs.io/en/latest/api.html) which can plug directly into your existing pipeline, a significantly simplify your code.

+### Fix your model code

+The problem with the OOA model is that migration is allowed between two ancestral populations until the indefinite past, when we should only have a single ancestral population.
+The solution is to add `MigrationRateChange` events to ensure that this erroneous migration isn't happening.

+**TODO** provide a link to the corrected version in the msprime repo.

 ## Copies of Out-of-Africa example